 Mole Amarillo

 The distinctive color of this yellow mole comes from the use of chilhuacle Amarillo chiles.
 Though this savory mole is considered yellow, it tends to look quite red once it’s prepared.
-It is made with tomatillos, cumin, clove, cilantro, and either hierba Santa when served with fish or pitiona (a Mexican variety of lemon verbena) when served with beef.
+It is made with tomatillos, cumin, clove, cilantro, and either hierba Santa when served with fish or pitiona (a Mexican variety of lemon verbena) with beef.

 Mole Verde (aka Mole Pipián)